RiverGlide/CukeSalad/README.md

         press :equals
     end

-All we've done is mapped "the_number" to "first_number".
+All we've done is mapped `:the_number` to `:first_number` and `:to_the_number` to `:second_number`.
 There is a special method called "the" that allows you to reference the mapped values rather than the symbols derived from the scenario.

-Now all we need to do is modify our `calculating_individual.rb` to receive those calls...
+Now all we need to do is create the corresponding methods in `calculating_individual.rb`...

     module CalculatingIndividual